 Believe it or not, many women don’t even know that these glands exist.
 And many cysts are not diagnosed until an examination such as a smear is carried out by a medical professional.
 You can have a Bartholin’s cyst for years without it causing you too many problems.

-If, however, infection occurs, the result is an incredibly painful Bartholin’s cyst which may require drainage or surgery to get rid of it.
+If, however, infection occurs, the result is an incredibly painful Bartholin’s abscess which may require drainage or surgery to get rid of it.

 Nobody seems to be entirely sure what causes these cysts – the usual suspects are all there, stress, poor hygiene, bad diet, STIs and, rarely vulval cancer.
 For this reason, if you think you may have one you MUST go to your GP to get it checked out.